The Chart for Vertiv Holdings Co (VRT) Is Flashing Mixed Signals

 VRT’s Market Performance

-VRT stocks went up by 1.17% for the week, with a monthly drop of -14.96% and a quarterly performance of -11.06%, while its annual performance rate touched 41.74%.
-The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 2.48% for Vertiv Holdings Co.
-The simple moving average for the period of the last 20 days is -3.49% for VRT stocks with a simple moving average of 4.32% for the last 200 days.
+VRT stocks went down by -2.32% for the week, with a monthly drop of -17.95% and a quarterly performance of -14.43%, while its annual performance rate touched 29.94%.
+The volatility ratio for the week stands at 3.58% while the volatility levels for the past 30 days are set at 2.85% for Vertiv Holdings Co.
+The simple moving average for the period of the last 20 days is -4.91% for VRT stocks with a simple moving average of -1.06% for the last 200 days.

 Analysts’ Opinion of VRT